-Alessandro Delfanti is Assistant Professor of Culture and New Media at the Institute of Communication, Culture, Information, and Technology and holds a graduate appointment in the Faculty of Information.
+Alessandro Delfanti is Associate Professor of Culture and New Media at the Institute of Communication, Culture, Information, and Technology and holds a graduate appointment in the Faculty of Information.

 Master of Information (MI)